Kangyu-Wang/kangyu-wang.github.io/text/research.md

 I’m a philosopher working mainly on decision theory and practical reason, moral and political philosophy, philosophy of economics and finance, and philosophy of AI/ML.

-My PhD thesis, titled **Hard Choices and Human Agency**, has five chapters:
+My PhD thesis, titled **Hard Choices and Human Agency**, has five chapters studying the following five questions:
-- Hard Choices and Practical Reason
+1. Which theory of the nature of practical reason can help us make sense of the presence and resolution of hard choices, that is, decision-making cases in which options are incommensurable?
-- The Resolution of Hard Choice and Human Agency
+2. How is it possible for human agents to genuinely resolve hard choices through deliberation given that options are incommensurable?
-- Hard Choices and the Deep-Self
+3. Why is it that picking arbitrarily when encountering hard choices is fitting in some cases but not in other cases?
+How should we understand the normative importance of the genuine resolution of hard choices?
-- Hard Choices and Preference Changes
+4. How should we understand the resolution of hard choices with respect to rational requirements on dynamic decision-making and the notion of temporally extended agency.
-- Hard Choices and Machine Learning Agents - [arXiv link](http://arxiv.org/abs/2504.15304)
+5. Why are machine learning agents unable to identify or resolve hard choices?
+Why does this matter?
+What does that say about the distinctiveness of human agency? - [arXiv link](http://arxiv.org/abs/2504.15304)

 I also study political philosophy, applied ethics, and the meaning in life.
 More details on my PhD research, side projects, and public engagement can be found in my CV.